5 World Trade Center: September 11 attacks

 5 WTC was the least damaged building of the entire complex.
 Floors 4–9 suffered partial collapse and/or fire damage as a result of the September 11 attacks, while Floors 1–3 were not damaged.
 The building's structural integrity on its upper floors were partially compromised due to the impact of steel and other debris from the North Tower.
 Other collapsed sections were due to fire damage.
 Portions of internal collapse and burnout were found on upper floors, mainly floors 6–8.
 The black exterior facade suffered severe fire damage.
 Floors 5–9 were on fire after the collapse of the South Tower.
 A section of the fuselage from United Airlines Flight 175 landed on the roof and a plane engine was found in the ninth floor cafeteria.
-The Borders bookstore was undamaged after both towers collapsed.

-The building was demolished by weakening its internal structure and using cables to pull down the rest of the structure, the same way 4 and 6 World Trade Center were demolished.
+Part of the northeast corner remained standing after the attacks.
 The last standing section of 5 WTC was removed by December 2001.

 The Federal Emergency Management Agency (FEMA)/ASCE Building Performance Study Team found that some connections between the structural steel beams failed in the fire.
 This was most apparent in the collapse of 5 World Trade Center, where the fireproofing did not protect the connections, causing the structure to fail.
 The structural failure didn't cause the entire building to collapse, as seen after the attacks that the structural skeleton remained intact.

 The building was the location of the Survivors' Staircase, which was moved 200 feet along Vesey Street in 2008 to prevent further damage.
 In 2010, the staircase was placed inside the National September 11 Memorial & Museum, where it resides today.

 2 World Trade Center will stand at the exact location where the original 5 World Trade Center once stood.